Extending finite free actions of surfaces: Introduction

-Let us assume the extra assumptions that (i) $[x_{1},y_{1}] \notin \ker(\theta)$ (there are plenty of examples with this property; examples are provided in Section \ref{Sec:ejemplos}) and (ii) $G$ has odd order.
-If $N$ is the intersection of all the ${\rm Aut}^{+}(F)$-images of $\ker(\theta)$ (a finite index normal subgroup of $F$), then (see Lemma \ref{lemaintersecta}) $N \cap {\mathfrak C}=\emptyset$.
-So, by Theorem \ref{main0}, this normal subgroup $N$ provides a free action of $G_{N}=F/N$ as a group of orientation-preserving homeomorphisms of a closed orientable surface $S_{N}$ such that $S_{N}/G_{N}=R$ and which does not extend to a handlebody (note that there is a normal subgroup $H<G_{N}$ with $S=S_{N}/H$ and $G=G_{N}/H$).
-Two situations may happen: either (i) $G_{N}$ does not extend (so, providing more examples as in \cite{Samperton}) or (ii) $G_{N}$ extends but it does not extend to a handlebody (providing a negative answer to Zimmermann's question).
-We then interpret this construction as a fiber product to see that, if $B_{0}(G)$ and all of the Sylow subgroups of $G$ are abelian, then $B_{0}(G_{N})=0$ (Lemma \ref{mainlemma1}), providing in this way examples as required.
+So, let us now assume that $G$ is a non-abelian group of odd order and $[x_{1},y_{1}] \notin \ker(\theta)$ (there are plenty of examples with this property; examples are provided in Section \ref{Sec:ejemplos}).

+If $N$ is the intersection of all the ${\rm Aut}^{+}(F)$-images of $\ker(\theta)$ (a finite index normal subgroup of $F$), then $N \cap {\mathfrak C}=\emptyset$ (see Corollary \ref{estrategia}).
+So, by Theorem \ref{main0}, this normal subgroup $N$ provides us with a free action of $G_{N}=F/N$ as a group of orientation-preserving homeomorphisms of a closed orientable surface $S_{N}$ such that $S_{N}/G_{N}=R$ and which does not extend to a handlebody (note that there is a normal subgroup $H<G_{N}$ with $S=S_{N}/H$ and $G=G_{N}/H$).
+Two situations may happen at this point: either (i) $G_{N}$ does not extend (so, providing more examples as in \cite{Samperton}) or (ii) $G_{N}$ extends but it does not extend to a handlebody (providing a negative answer to Zimmermann's question).
+We interpret this construction as a fiber product to see that, if we also assume that all of the Sylow subgroups of $G$ are abelian, then $B_{0}(G_{N})=0$, providing in this way examples as required.

-The author was privately communicated by E. Samperton that, together with M. Boggi and C. Segovia, they can obtain examples of free actions that extend but not to a hadlebody by using different methods \cite{BSS}.
+The author was privately communicated by E. Samperton that, together with M. Boggi and C. Segovia, they may obtain examples of free actions that extend but not to a handlebody by using different methods \cite{BSS}.